Malaysia Federal Route 59

 Federal Route 59, or Jalan Tapah–Cameron Highlands, is a 90 km federal road in Perak and Pahang state, Malaysia.
 It was the main route to Cameron Highlands, Pahang from Tapah, Perak, before the second route Second East–West Highway was built in 2001.

 Route background

 The Kilometre Zero of the Federal Route 59 is located at Tapah, Perak, at its interchange with the Federal Route 1, the main trunk road of the centre of Peninsular Malaysia.
-The Kilometre Zero monument is erected near Pos Malaysia post office at Jalan Stesen, Tapah.
+The Kilometre Zero monument is erected near the Pos Malaysia post office at Jalan Stesen, Tapah.

 History

 The Cameron Highlands were explored in 1885 by William Cameron, a British surveyor.
 The trail used by Cameron remained unchanged until the 1920s when the British colonial Federated Malay States (FMS) government upgrades from trail road to a two-lane road.

 Along the road, there are many scenic views and tourist attractions.
 Due to the increase in the number of tourists to Cameron Highlands in recent years and with virtually no upgrades to the existing road, traffic congestion occurs daily, sometimes up to 5 hours, particularly from Tanah Rata to Kea Farm.
 A large reason for the increase in traffic congestion can be attributed to the relatively single lane narrow road leading to the Sungei Palas BOH Tea Factory and Tea Garden, where cars have to adopt a stop-and-go method to avoid collisions.